Long-term, responsible investment

 TRIG is a supporter of the Task Force on Climate-related Financial Disclosures (“TCFD”), in line with our commitment to SDG 13 Climate Action.
 TRIG continues to expand its assessment of the potential impact, including opportunities and risks, of climate change and its TCFD reporting, which can also be found in TRIG’s Annual Report.

 In relation to the transparency of adverse impacts for TRIG, under the Sustainable Finance Disclosure Regulation (“SFDR”), the Board is committed to upholding best reporting practices on sustainability and promoting transparency on the Company’s sustainability performance.
 The Board appreciates the importance of considering adverse impacts of investment decisions on sustainability factors.
 At this time, the Board is also mindful that there is currently insufficient detail available on what the sustainability indicators, in the context of SFDR, entail and that the industry is still settling on their interpretation.
 We already consider investment decisions against sustainability criteria.
 As the requirements under SFDR become clear, we will be reviewing these criteria and our reporting to ensure full compliance.
 This is likely to be from 2022.
 In the meantime, ESG considerations are integrated into the Investment Manager’s investment process as outlined in the Sustainability Policy, which is available here.

 TRIG Managers and Board seek to continue to improve TRIG’s sustainability reporting and continue to monitor this evolving area to ensure we adopt market best practices.

-1 The Portfolio is capable of powering over 1.1 million homes and saving 1.2m tonnes of CO2 annually based on the IFI Approach to GHG Accounting.
+- The current operational portfolio is capable of powering over 1.4 million homes and offsetting 1.5 million tonnes of CO2 annually based on the IFI Approach to GHG Accounting.

 In accordance with our long-term commitment to sustainability, TRIG, InfraRed and RES seek to lead by example by minimising the negative impact of their corporate operations.